 The needs of countries are as diverse as the region and its culture and history.
 IDLO’s programs reflect that diversity, whether working to establish functioning institutions, assisting in managing resources, or reducing corruption and improving the business climate.

 In Tajikistan, for example, IDLO is working to build institutional capacity for the Commercial Mediation Center.
 In Mongolia, legislative drafting support is promoting free market competition.
-Judicial training in commercial matters and bailiff capacity building have been the focuses of programming across several countries in the region.
+Programming across several countries in the region has focused on judicial training in commercial matters and capacity building for bailiffs.

 Looking to the future

 Results of completed and ongoing projects are encouraging.
-Beneficiaries – both from the private and public sectors – have expressed their interest to receive more support in these areas in order to improve the business and investment climate.
+Beneficiaries – both from the private and public sectors – have expressed interest in receiving more support in these areas in order to improve the business and investment climate.

 Market regulation.
 As EECA economies grow, they also become more complex and require additional regulation in areas such as competition, tax, or banking.
 Policymakers can benefit from training and capacity building exercises, while drawing on the experience of other countries and similar situations.

 Cross-border trade.
 Cross-border trade remains underdeveloped between countries in the EECA region: this is true both for large commercial operations and for small and medium enterprises.
-Despite reductions in red tape and unnecessary regulations, the reason for this can often be traced to barriers to trade that still exist – regulations and barriers that make it difficult for business to explore opportunities in neighboring countries and further abroad.
+Despite reductions in red tape and unnecessary regulations, the reason for this can often be traced to barriers to trade that still exist, including regulations that make it difficult for business to explore opportunities in neighboring countries and further abroad.
 In this context, IDLO can work to improve regulatory schemes, reduce barriers and simplify border procedures.

 Women and underrepresented groups.
-If starting and maintaining a successful business can be difficult for everyone, it can be extremely hard for women and underrepresented groups, who often face cultural and social barriers that prevent them from pursuing opportunities.
+While starting and maintaining a successful business can be difficult for anyone, it can be extremely hard for women and underrepresented groups, who often face cultural and social barriers that prevent them from pursuing opportunities.
 Thanks to its extensive background in this area, IDLO can help governments remove these barriers and foster more inclusive and prosperous societies.

 Strong commercial regulation and economic governance can lead to more inclusive development, greater respect for the rule of law, and broader implementation of the 2030 Agenda for Sustainable Development.